NGC 5474 X-1: a neutron star ULX in an old stellar cluster?

-To measure the brightness of the \obj\ optical counterpart in the oldest observation we performed a point-spread function (PSF) photometry.
-We analysed the {\tt c0f} images using \textsc{hstphot}\,v1.1, which outputs VEGA magnitudes in infinite aperture corrected for the charge transfer efficiency (CTE).
-The reddening correction was done in \textsc{synphot} package using the extinction value A$_V = 0.03$, estimated from the observed Balmer decrement of the nebula surrounding the object (see \citealt{Avdan2016} for more details).
-For the second observation carried out on the same date with the narrow-band filter WFPC2/F656N we obtained only an upper $3\sigma$ limit to the source magnitude.
-Results are given in Table~\ref{tab:HST_data}.
+To measure the brightness of the \obj\ optical counterpart in the oldest observation, we performed a point-spread function (PSF) photometry.
+We analysed the {\tt c0f} images using \textsc{hstphot}\,v1.1, which outputs VEGA magnitudes in an infinite aperture corrected for the charge transfer efficiency (CTE).
+The reddening correction was done in the \textsc{synphot} package using the extinction value A$_V = 0.03$, estimated from the observed Balmer decrement of the nebula surrounding the object (see \citealt{Avdan2016} for more details).
+For the second observation carried out on the same date with the narrow-band filter WFPC2/F656N, we obtained only an upper $3\sigma$ limit to the source magnitude.
+The results are given in Table~\ref{tab:HST_data}.

-For other observations where the counterpart did not stand out over the extended object, we estimated upper limits of its magnitudes performing an aperture photometry with a very small aperture size to decrease contamination from the extended object.
-The photometry was performed on drizzled, CTE-corrected ({\it drc}) images using the \texttt{apphot} package in \textsc{iraf}.
-Apertures were centred at astrometrically corrected positions of X-1 counterpart on each image; the size was 1.5~pix.
+For the other observations where the counterpart did not stand out over the extended object, we estimated upper limits to its magnitudes performing an aperture photometry with a very small aperture size to decrease contamination from the extended object.
+The photometry was performed on the drizzled, CTE-corrected ({\it drc}) images using the \texttt{apphot} package in \textsc{iraf}.
+The apertures were centred at the astrometrically corrected positions of the X-1 counterpart in each image; their size was 1.5~pix.
 To determine corresponding aperture corrections we used from three to eleven bright isolated stars.
-The background was measured from a concentric annulus around the objects.
+The background was measured in a concentric annulus around the objects.